 Abuse comes in many forms.
-Hitting can be part of it, but doesn't have to be.
+Hitting can be part of it, but doesn’t have to be.
 Emotional abuse is negative and destructive conditioning that just goes on an on.
-My own life felt like a scary roller coaster ride I couldn't get off.
+My own life felt like a scary roller coaster ride I couldn’t get off.
 We kept repeating the same scenario over and over without my ever learning what was wrong, or how to stop it.
-Now I know that abuse follows a cycle and has 4 phases.
-(Sometimes the Honeymoon and Calm phases are blended to create one) When I finally learned about the cycle of abuse, I was able to make sense of my life of insanity.
-Perhaps you will see yourself in one of these phases and will take action to end your own cycle of abuse during Domestic Violence Awareness Month.
+Now I know about the four stages of abuse.
+Finally, I was able to make sense of my life of insanity.
+Perhaps you will see yourself in one of the stages of abuse and will take action to end your own cycle.

-For me this phase would last about a week or two at best, then we would enter the Tension Building Phase.
+For me this phase lasted a week or two at best, then we entered the Tension Building Phase.
 During this phase I could feel my stomach start to become sensitive to the changed atmosphere.
-My husband would become aggravated for no known reason.
-Nothing that had previously worked to calm him down, now worked.
+My husband would become aggravated for no known reason, and nothing that had previously worked to calm him down, now worked.
 Life began to feel like a building storm.
 I didn’t know what was happening I just knew it was going to be bad.
-Here are the markers for the Tension Building Phase to be aware of:
+Here are the markers for the Tension Building Stage to be aware of:

 - Tension starts and steadily builds

 - Abuser starts to get angry